ubinexus/sonic-utilities/doc/Command-Reference.md

 ## Software Installation and Management

-SONiC image can be installed in one of two methods:
+SONiC images can be installed in one of two methods:
 1. From within a running SONiC image using the `sonic-installer` utility
 2. From the vendor's bootloader (E.g., ONIE,  Aboot, etc.)